benlagreca02/dotfiles/README.md

 These are the unimportant for functionallity, pretty, and overall not-needed things.
 They make it look really cool, but you don't need them.

+- [ ] Rice Dunst so it doesn't just have the default configuration
 - [ ] Custom VIM colorscheme (?)
 - [ ] rice vim airline bar to have more info I care about
 - [x] Make some kind of readme for where to edit colors per wallpaper